anjapeeb/UK-GDP-Quarterly-Data-/README.md

 - Phillips and Perron test
 - Elliott, Rothenberg and Stock's DF-GLS

-Work from Time Series lab with Prof Julia Darby 2018
+Work from Time Series lab with Prof Julia Darby 2018 - please use gdp_apbversion.do for full codes and method